You log into your Meta Business Suite and see the red banner: “Your ad account has been disabled.” No warning. No clear reason.

 Facebook Ads Representative Outreach

-For larger spenders (over $10,000/month), a dedicated rep may be assigned.
+For larger spenders (over $10,000 per month), a dedicated rep may be assigned.
 Contact them directly via email or phone.
-If you don’t have a rep, you can try the Meta for Business Facebook page or Twitter/X support at@MetaBusiness.
+If you don’t have a rep, you can try the Meta for Business Facebook page or Twitter/X support at @MetaBusiness.
 Public tweets often get faster responses.

 4. How To Prevent Future Bans